EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 When `BackupEngine::VerifyBackups()` is called, it checks the file sizes in the backup directory against the original sizes of the corresponding files in the db directory.
 However, we do not verify checksums since it would require reading all the data.
 Note that the only valid use case for `BackupEngine::VerifyBackups()` is invoking it on a backup engine after that same engine was used for creating backup(s) because it uses state captured during backup time.

-Checksums are always stored separately for any backed up file (including sst, log, and etc), and file size is embedded in filename when multiple databases share a single backup directory (see `Options::share_files_with_checksum`).
-These attributes uniquely identify files that can come from multiple RocksDB instances.

 ### Restoring a backup

 Restoring is also easy: